 Handle: It comes with a hardwood handle with a lanyard hole.
 I used to place a piece of cord in the lanyard hole and puts my hand in it during aggressive use; this thing greatly helps me to put more force with no slipping.
 You can also try this if not tried before and don’t forget to share your reviews with us.
 The handle is designed in such a way to offer a comfortable grip over time.

-Sheath: High quality black leather sheath is included in the package, well stitched with Condor symbol imparts on it.
-The sheath is open at the upper side with two button closure retaining straps to lock the machete at the place.
+Sheath: High-quality black leather sheath is included in the package, well stitched with Condor symbol imparts on it.
+The sheath is open at the upper side with two-button closure retaining straps to lock the machete at the place.
 The sheath also has a swivel belt loop to move around.

-D2 Steel takes pride in creating high wear resistant and heat treatable blades.
-The uniqueness of this steel is high chromium content which imparts inborn corrosion resistant properties, so no finish or coating is needed.
+D2 Steel takes pride in creating high wear-resistant and heat treatable blades.
+The uniqueness of this steel is high chromium content which imparts inborn corrosion-resistant properties, so no finish or coating is needed.
 I tested and found this best machete knife incredibly strong and good for batoning, chopping, and hacking away hard brushes.

-Blade: This angelic machete designed with D2 tool steel.
+Blade: This angelic machete was designed with D2 tool steel.
 The incredible strength, stiffness, and wear resistance make it good for hardwood cutting.
 The last part of the blade near the handle itself acts as a finger guard to offer safety while aggressive use.

 Handle: It features a walnut wood handle.
 The handle is not fancy, but the scales are held tightly.
 The full tang construction offers more balance and a part of tang is extended to acts as a pommel.
 Two lanyard holes are functional and tend to offer a sturdy grip over the handle if you put a cord.
 If you are in a hurry, you can place the machete around the wrist during an emergency and can easily access it during need.
 I found the handle comfortable over excessive use.

-The Condor Golok is an Indonesian design which embraces quirky handle design and perfect balance.
+The Condor Golok is an Indonesian design that embraces quirky handle design and perfect balance.
 The uniqueness of Golok machete is the blade thickness.
-It combines the chopping power of an axe and slicing ability of a machete.
+It combines the chopping power of an axe and the slicing ability of a machete.
 I used it to chop some hedges down, and the blade held up.
 Indeed, it’s a best all-around machete

 Blade: The condor blade is very strong and pretty easy to sharpen.
 1075 high carbon steel constitutes this blade.
 The edge is razor-sharp from tip to near the handle.
-The blade area continuously increases towards tip assuring a perfect balance between handle and blade.
-Black powder epoxy finish leaves classy look and rust resistance.
+The blade area continuously increases towards the tip assuring a perfect balance between handle and blade.
+Black powder epoxy finish leaves a classy look and rust resistance.

 Handle: It features a walnut wood handle.
 The handle design makes it beginners friendly.
-No special training required to hold the handle perfectly.
+No special training is required to hold the handle perfectly.
 Markedly, the handle butt is wider and thicker, providing sturdy grip and hand safety over heavy chopping and slicing.
 Brass rivets are holding handle scales so neatly.
 The lanyard hole in the handle butt provides extra carrying and holding options.

-Most bushcrafters like it because of its affordable price and all-around abilities to cut hardwoods like butter.
+Most bushcrafters like it because of its affordable price and all-around ability to cut hardwoods like butter.
 A fire starter and a sharpening stone are also included in the package to make it all in one machete for heavy tasks.

 Blade: In particular, this kukri machete contains a 3Cr13 Stainless Steel Blade.
 A black powder coating gives it more protection.
 The speed holes near the blade end grant a unique style, make the machete slightly light and often prevent the blade from getting stuck in certain materials.